 Sift powdered sugar on top of the clean dish towel you are going to use to roll the cake as well.
 This powdered sugar will help prevent the cake from sticking to the towel.

 Score the edges of the cake with a sharp knife.

 Flip your cake onto your powdered dish towel.
-Gently pull away the parchment paper.
+Gently pull away from the parchment paper.

 Heat SMITH’s Heavy Whipping Cream over medium to high heat until it just reaches a boil.
-SMITH’s Dairy is noted for high quality standards and quality.
+SMITH’s Dairy is noted for high-quality standards and quality.
 I like that they are a local Orrville, Ohio company too.
-This dessert is nothing without the whipping cream.
+This dessert is nothing without whipping cream.

 Once you bring the Heavy Whipping Cream to a boil, pour over the chocolate in a bowl.
 Allow to start to melt for a minute or two, then whisk until it is smooth and creamy.
 Refrigerate for at least 15 minutes before frosting your yule log.

 The best part of this recipe is the whipped cream filling.
 The combination of SMITH’s Heavy Whipping Cream with almond extract and powdered sugar is phenomenal.

 Beat the three ingredients until you have stiff peaks on a medium to high speed.
 If your cream is too thick, add more cream.
 If your cream is too thin, add more powdered sugar.

 Once your cake has cooled, unroll it and gently spread the whipped cream filling edge to edge.